 |Figure 1 - The built-in iPhone Music App|

-- The labels at the top of the screen displaying the artist, song, and album (including font, size, and color), the album art, the previous, next, and play buttons as well as the volume slider control are all part of the user interface;
+- The labels near the bottom of the screen displaying the artist, song, and album (including font, size, and color), the album art, the previous, next, and play buttons as well as the volume slider control are all part of the user interface;

 - The part of the app that plays and pauses the current song, changes the volume in response to the slider, and moves to the previous or next song is the core logic;